blixyk/blixyk/README.md

 - Finish all Advent of Code puzzles from 2015 until 2024 [] Progress --> 3/225
   - Side project: [MD5-hash_function](https://github.com/blixyk/MD5-hash_function)
 - Spend every single day at least one hour of doing SCIO and get to FIT []
-- Practice math at least 1 hour a day and ace in it on exams. []
+- Practice math at least one hour a day and ace in it on exams. []
 - Make my own basic interactive website using React and link it to GitHub []
 - Learn VIM and use it regularly []
 - Run every second day 10km []